Fact or Fiction? Opal Myths and Misconceptions

 Opals need to be stored in water to prevent cracking.

+Myth!
 This myth may have originated from the fact that wetting a cracked stone will hide the defects temporarily.
-Australian Opal is actually non-porous, meaning nothing can get into the stone, hence, adding water to it will effectively do nothing for your stone.
+Australian opal is actually non-porous, meaning nothing can get into the stone, hence, adding water to it will effectively do nothing for your stone.
 The exception being Ethiopian opal, which is hydrophane and will absorb liquids, so it is best not to submerge the opal for any length of time.

 That's a fire opal right?

 Opals are very fragile.

 There are many customers, and visitors, that tell us that opals are a very fragile stone because that's what they have been told by several sources.
 Yes, opal is more fragile than most gemstones but it is more durable than you think.
 Opal is roughly the same hardness as glass, coming in between 5.5 and 6.5 on the Mohs hardness scale; turquoise is comparable at 5 to 6 on the hardness scale.
+Even crazed opals can withstand some strong hits as we have learned when trying to break down crazed opals for other projects.

 The Opal Man never sleeps.

 Yes, that is the store light on at 2a.m. and the opal man, Dennis, is hard at work on making some amazing new opal pieces.
 It's times like this that make people think that he does not sleep.
 What you don't see is him taking a quick cat nap in his chair between sessions on the stone cutting wheel.

 The next time you are in, make sure to say "hello" to the man that sometimes sleeps.